G1anC/G1anC/README.md

 My goal is to be a UI / UX developer, by creating beautiful and imaginative websites that works perfectly !

-You can learn more about who i am, what i want and what i worked on in my PortFolio, **go check it out** --> https://github.G1anC.io
+You can learn more about me and my works in my PortFolio, **go check it out** --> https://github.G1anC.io

 <br>